▒▒▒ ACCESS DENIED ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒

 RC Delay Approach

-The circuit uses a simple RC (resistor-capacitor) delay network sandwiched between two inverter stages.
-The BLANK* signal from the RAMDAC is active-low during the blanking interval — when BLANK* is high, the display is in the active region (see Tables 4-6 in the Bt471 datasheet).
-It gets inverted, delayed through the RC network, then inverted again to produce a properly timed DE output.
+Simple RC delay network between two inverter stages.
+BLANK* from the RAMDAC is active-low during blanking; when high, display is in the active region (see truth table above).
+Invert it, delay through the RC network, invert again.
+Out comes a properly timed DE signal.

 RC delay schematic

-The delay is determined by the RC time constant: τ = R × C. With a 10 kΩ trimmer pot and a 22 pF capacitor, the adjustable range covers the ~1.58 µs delay needed.
-Turning the trimmer shifts the image left or right on the display, pixel by pixel.
+Delay is set by the RC time constant: τ = R × C. 10 kΩ trimmer pot and 22 pF cap covers the ~1.58 µs I need.
+Turning the trimmer shifts the image left or right, pixel by pixel.

 74AS02 NOR Gate Implementation

-The SN74AS02N is a quad 2-input NOR gate IC.
-A NOR gate with both inputs tied together acts as an inverter (any high input → low output).
-We use two of the four available gates as the two inverter stages in the delay circuit.
-The other two gates are unused (inputs tied to GND per standard practice).
+SN74AS02N, quad 2-input NOR gate.
+Tie both inputs together and a NOR gate acts as an inverter.
+I use two of the four gates as the inverter stages.
+Other two are unused (inputs tied to GND per standard practice).

-The diagram above shows the physical wiring on the video card.
-The 74AS02 is soldered dead-bug style (upside down) directly onto the video card PCB.
-Key connections:
+Physical wiring on the video card.
+The 74AS02 is soldered dead-bug style (upside down) directly onto the PCB.

-The “Advanced Schottky” (AS) variant is chosen for its fast propagation delay (~1.5 ns), which keeps the edges of the DE signal sharp at 25 MHz pixel clock speeds.
-Standard 74LS or 74HC variants would add too much propagation delay and edge degradation.
+Went with “Advanced Schottky” (AS) for the fast propagation delay (~1.5 ns).
+Keeps the DE edges sharp at 25 MHz pixel clock.
+Standard 74LS or 74HC would add too much delay and degrade the edges.

 Components